 This retreat about learning to “shine my light” wasn’t about feeling the need to get back up on stage anytime soon.
 This was about learning to show up again and be my true self in my own life.
 To not be scared anymore.
 While I thought moving to Austin would be a continuing part of my story as a musician and performer, it’s more so been a crucible or crossroads for my personal development, growth, and healing as an individual.
 Part of this process has been learning to see the signs and go with the flow of the bigger plan, instead of forcing things to happen on my watch.
 This retreat, coming out of nowhere and calling to me, somehow felt like what I needed.

 I was nervous driving out to Bastrop Sunday morning—it was the same route I’d had a panic attack on just a few weeks before when I went to attend a Renaissance festival in the area with a friend.
-Still, I tried my best to stay positive, trust, and and be the flow.
+Still, I tried my best to stay positive, trust, and be in the flow.
 I started to see signs along the way, which I look for in these moments.
 Literally a roadside billboard reading “AD SIGNS,” and a gorgeous monarch that flew across the path of my car on the last stretch of highway to my destination.
 When I arrived and entered the event, the speaker Mary Halima was sharing about writing her “morning pages” from The Artist’s Way—a book which pretty much changed my life—and I knew then I was in the right place.

 I felt anxious though about introducing myself and sharing with the group, but when Mary called on me I shared about how I saw the Facebook ad, etc. and felt called to be here, to which she said I had a “courageous heart.”
 I was flattered.
 Having a courageous heart was the last thing I’d felt as of late.